reactjs/rfcs/text/0000-new-commit-phase-lifecycles.md

 # Adoption strategy

 Since this lifecycle- and async rendering in general- is new functionality, adoption will be organic.
-Documentation and dev-mode warnings have already been created to encourage people to move away from render phase lifecycles like `componentWillUpdate` to commit phase lifecycles.
+Documentation and dev-mode warnings have already been created to encourage people to move away from render phase lifecycles like `componentWillUpdate` in favor of commit phase lifecycles.

 # How we teach this

 Lifecycle documentation on the website.
-Add a before an after example (like above) to the [Update on Async Rendering](https://github.com/reactjs/reactjs.org/pull/596) blog post "recipes".
+Add a before an after example (like [the one above](#basic-example)) to the [Update on Async Rendering](https://github.com/reactjs/reactjs.org/pull/596) blog post "recipes".

 # Unresolved questions